JuanGonzalezCaminero/LED_Cube/README.md

 # LED_Cube
 A 4x4x4 LED cube I built after seeing something similar on YouTube.
 Uses an Arduino Uno as the controller.
+As can be seen in the pictures, there are only 20 outputs from the circuit board to the 64 LEDs in the cube: This cube works on a visual effect called persistence of vision, the code running in the Arduino constantly activates and deactivates each layer, making it appear as if all of them were lit simultaneously.
+Included in the code are several light sequences.

  ### Here are some pics of the cube